Understanding the duty to accommodate during an assessment process in the federal public service

 Assessment accommodation is determined by evaluating how a specific assessment tool can limit the fair assessment of specific competencies in a candidate who presents a disability; therefore, the organization has to have a good knowledge of how these three aspects interact: the limitations, the test and the job requirements (abilities assessed).
 They have to consider information on each of these variables to determine an accommodation.
 In the vast majority of cases, the report by a professional provides general recommendations.
 In a testing situation for staffing, all factors must be considered in order to ensure that the merit principle is being respected.

 In addition, a recent decision of the Ontario Human Right Tribunal states that the medical practitioner's role is to identify the applicant's disability-related needs and restrictions, and that it is up to the employer to “take that basic information and determine whether and how the applicant's disability-related needs might be accommodated up to the point of undue hardship.”
 Baber v.
-York Region District School Board OHRTD No. 206 para 135.
+York Region District School Board OHRTD No. 206 paragraph 135.

 Why is a professional report necessary when I can have documentation by a school or another source?

 A professional report is useful in cases where the disability is not evident, is subject to interpretation, varies over time or involves symptoms that vary in intensity or nature.
 In such cases, self-assessment is not as reliable, and limitations require standardized techniques of evaluation.
 Although school documentation may include useful information, it focuses primarily on learning methods or tools and not assessment needs.
 It may not have taken a perspective broad enough to look at the full range of possibilities.
-Furthermore, an assessment made by a qualified psychologist ensures standardisation of training, competence and information provided.
+Furthermore, an assessment made by a qualified psychologist ensures standardization of training, competence and information provided.

 Why do you ask specifically for a registered psychologist?